Phala-Network/phala-wiki/content/docs/khala-mining/3-mining-pool-protocol.md

 ## What is Phala Management Development Component?

-Phala Management Development Component is an open-source development component which meant to serve Phala miners.
+Phala Management Development Component is an open-source development component meant to serve Phala miners.
 It provides a Cloud Native RPC interface to manage Phala Workers' lifecycle through Redis.
 It can be utilized by:
-- Public Mining Pool, a third-party service which enables its members to share their processing power and split the reward according to the amount of work they contributed;
+- Public Mining Pool, a third-party service that enables its members to share their processing power and split the reward according to the amount of work they contributed;
 - Mining Cluster, a private network consisted of multiple TEE Workers.

-Noted that Phala Management Development Component is a development component which can be customized by developers, and it should not be directly used by end users.
+Noted that Phala Management Development Component is a development component that can be customized by developers, and it should not be directly used by end-users.

 ## Hardware Requirements

 Unlike normal Worker which runs in SGX, Phala Management Development Component itself ****requires no TEE (i.e., SGX) capabilities***.
-We list the recommended hardwares as follow.
+We list the recommended hardware as follows.

 | Hardware | Requirement |
 | :---: | :---: |